 The amount of coverage you get depends on the type of plan you choose.
 Typically, the more coverage you have, the higher your monthly premium will be.
 Most health plans share costs with you through deductibles, copayments and coinsurance.
 It’s important to understand the services a health plan covers and any associated out-of-pocket costs before picking a plan.

 Health coverage is available at reduced or no cost for people with incomes below certain levels.
-California has made it easier for many middle-income consumers to qualify for financial help.
+The American Rescue Plan Act of 2021 is offering additional premium assistance through 2022.
+And California has made it easier for many middle-income consumers to qualify for financial help.
 Even if you haven’t qualified for financial help in the past, you may now.
 Check with Covered California to see if you qualify.